junxit/us-congress-bills-112/bill.md

     - **(i)** by striking “Current and projected” and inserting “Projected”; and
     - **(ii)** by inserting before the period at the end the following: “(including and identifying both recurring and non-recurring costs (including activation costs and total costs of ancillary services, equipment and all other items)) over a five-year period, a ten-year period, and a twenty-year period”; and
   - **(F)** in paragraph (6), as so redesignated—
-    - **(i)** by striking “a description of each alternative to construction of the facility that was considered” and inserting “each of the following”; and
+    - **(i)** by striking “a description of each alternative to construction of the facility that was considered.” and inserting “each of the following:”; and
     - **(ii)** by adding at the end the following new subparagraphs:
       > - **(A)** A detailed estimate of the total costs (including total construction costs, activation costs, special purpose alterations (lump-sum payment) costs, number of personnel and total costs of ancillary services, equipment and all other items) for each alternative to construction of the facility that was considered.
       > - **(B)** A comparison of total costs to total benefits for each such alternative.